International Student Welfare

 The International Department offers the utmost support in assisting students attain individual academic success, encouraging participation in co-curricular activities, and ensuring a happy and settled living environment with residential carers.

-Auckland Grammar is signatory to and is bound by the Education (Pastoral Care of International Students) Code of Practice 2016, as published by the Minister of Education.
+Auckland Grammar is signatory to and is bound by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, as published by the Minister of Education.
 A copy of the Code is available from the NZQA website.

 Living in Auckland